Impact of AI in Retail – Is Amazon Go the Start of Fully-AI Retail?

 The popularity that Amazon Go Retail has been able to achieve in just a few months of its official launch has led to a number of other retail stores investing in deep learning and artificial intelligence technologies to follow the lead that Amazon has set.
 Walmart and Microsoft are also apparently planning to level the cashier-less retail outlet space which is presently only dominated by Amazon.

-While AI-powered Amazon Go venturing into traditional retail plan has proved itself to be a hit with the brand hoping to expand its business to over 300 stores, AI’s capability as the medium bring Retail industry transformation is not restricted to just one disruptive use case that Amazon Go retail is.
+AI-powered Amazon Go venturing into traditional retail plans has proved itself to be a hit with the brand hoping to expand its business to over 300 stores and making itself one of the major AI technology trends that the retail houses will be looking at in 2020 and beyond.
+But AI’s capability as the medium to bring Retail industry transformation is not restricted to just one disruptive use case that Amazon Go retail is.
 There are a number of other ways AI in Retail is changing the industry’s outlook.
+In this article, we are going to dissect the use of AI in retail in its many facets and extent.

 With 7,000 retail stores around the world announcing that they are ceasing to exist in 2018 and thousand other announcing their plan to close down their operation after being succumbed to not being able to deliver the same output as online retail stores, the brick and mortar retail world as we know it is facing what is called a ‘Retail Apocalypse’.